hyundai-robotics/doc-hi6-n-maintenance/2-details/1-detail-spec-controller-model.md

 </table>

 Note 1) Power capacity: Refers to the power supply capacity of the controller.
-For the power capacity of each robot, refer to the manipulatofr maintenance manual.
+For the power capacity of each robot, refer to the manipulator maintenance manual.

 Note 2) Voltage range: ±10% (at the power terminal of the controller)